 The value of the elasticity is closely, but not perfectly, related to the share of imported goods and services in household consumption.
 Overall, the higher a country’s import share in consumption, the higher the elasticity of domestic consumer prices to the exchange rate.

-Figure C Elasticity of the HCE deflator to a shock in the domestic currency (**Le faire en extrapolé pour 2019)
+Figure C Elasticity of the HCE deflator to a shock in the domestic currency

 We also analyse the role of global value chains in the transmission of an exchange rate appreciation.
 We identify four channels through which an exchange rate appreciation impacts consumer prices when production processes are global: